 “They were selling it for $20, and that’s when Sam Walton’s book came in.
 They were selling it for $20, but the cost of the product from the supplier was $2-3.
 So I was thinking I’ll just Sam Walton them and just come in at $10 with $2.95 shipping.
 That gives me a profit of $10 each after.”

 Next, he began designing his storefront.
 He chose the free Shopify theme Jumpstart, designed for businesses with a small amount of inventory.
+It was perfect for a one product store.
 He stripped it back, removing anything unnecessary and reducing his store down to a single landing page.
 He didn’t want anything on his website to distract from people scrolling down and clicking “Add to Cart”.